upend0/L2-1DV610/README.md

 * `translateToPLanguage(stringToTranslate)`: Translates a string to PLanguage.
 * `translatePToSwedish(stringToTranslate)`: Translates a string from PLanguage to Swedish.

+## Errors Thrown

+- **String Exceeds Maximum Length:** `Error: The string exceeds the maximum allowed length of 10000 characters.` - This error is thrown if the input string provided to the `checkFixString` method of `SuperStringFixer` exceeds the maximum allowed length of 10,000 characters.

+- **Empty String:** `Error: The string is empty.` - This error is thrown if the input string provided to the `checkFixString` method of `SuperStringFixer` is empty, null, or undefined.

+- **Invalid Characters in String:** `Error: The string contains invalid characters.` - This error is thrown if the input string provided to the `checkFixString` method of `SuperStringFixer` contains characters other than letters (including international characters) and spaces.

+- **Input Not in RobberLanguage:** `Error: The string is not in RobberLanguage.` - This error is thrown if the input string provided to the `translateWordFromRobberLanguage` method of `RobberLanguageTranslator` is not in RobberLanguage format.
+RobberLanguage words must consist of consonants followed by 'o' and the same consonant again.

+- **Input Not in FigLanguage:** `Error: The string is not in FigLanguage.` - This error is thrown if the input string provided to the `translateWordsFromFigLanguage` method of `FigLanguageTranslator` is not in FigLanguage format.
+FigLanguage words must start with "fi" and end with "kon."

+- **Input Not in PLanguage:** `Error: The string is not in PLanguage.` - This error is thrown if the input string provided to the `translateWordFromPLanguage` method of `PLanguageTranslator` is not in PLanguage format.
+PLanguage words must consist of vowel followed by 'p' and the same vowel again.

 ## Tests
 The tests are done with Jest.
 After the dependencies (which includes Jest) have been installed, run the tests with `npm run test`